codemillmatt/quarantine-bingo/README.md

 So here's what I built.
 It's a simple Xamarin.Forms app that displays a bingo card.

-I _could_ tap on the numbers as they're being called (y'know, if I happened to be paying attention).
+I _could_ tap on the numbers as they're being called... but it's much more fun to let the iPad do it for me!

 And it tells me if I've won the game or not.

 ![game in action](https://res.cloudinary.com/code-mill-technologies-inc/image/upload/e_shadow:40/v1588009518/ScreenFlow_glsnrg.gif)

+What's not to like?

 ## Cognitive Services Speech to Text